-Recently, The Rubin Law Corporation has represented a number of physicians, medical doctors, physician assistants, registered nurses, nurse’s assistants, medical technicians and other health care workers in connection with their whistleblower claims.
+Recently, our healthcare attorney has represented a number of physicians, medical doctors, physician assistants, registered nurses, nurse’s assistants, medical technicians and other health care workers in connection with their whistleblower claims.

 We thought it would be helpful to review some of the specialized laws that California has enacted dedicated to protecting health care workers from retaliation for reporting unsafe practices or conditions affecting or potentially affecting patients.

 This law specifically protects individuals who inform proper authorities of any “issues relating to the care, services and conditions of a facility.”
 The California Legislature has declared it to be the public policy of this state to “encourage patients, nurses, members of medical staff, and other health care workers to notify government entities of suspected unsafe patient care and conditions.”

 What does this mean for you, the employee?
 It means that the health facility, or any entity that owns or operates the facility, cannot retaliate or discriminate against you, if you report any suspected violation of patient care to the medical staff of the facility itself (i.e., your employer), to the agency accrediting it, or to any other governmental agency.

 If you are an employee, member of the medical staff or any other health care worker at the health facility, discrimination includes, but is not limited to, all of the following:

 - “Any unfavorable change in, or breach of, the terms or conditions of a contract, employment, or privileges.”

 The health facility also discriminates against you when it threatens any of these actions.
 Visit our Center for Employee Rights to learn more.